LLNL/goTLS/README.md

 hostname.example-company.com.csr will be created in the current dir.
 It will also generate hostname.example-company.com.key if not previously present.

+All provided hostname and ip arguments will be added to the SAN field.
+The first provided argument will also be set in the CN field.

+You can optionally specify hostnames with the `dns:` prefix, or IP addresses with the `ip:` prefix, but gotls will parse them properly without the prefixes:

+    $ gotls csr dns:hostname.example-company.com optional-other-hostname.example-company.com ip:10.17.50.30

 ### Obtain the certificate from the issuer
 If you have signing authority for an ADCS endpoint, you can obtain the cert:

     $ gotls cert adcs hostname.example-company.com.csr